• Skip to primary navigation

 • Oil: I use canola oil but any vegetable oil that's not strong on flavor works here too.

-• Milk: I recommend using cow's milk for this recipe with any type of fat content, so fat-free, whole-fat, and reduced-fat milk works.
+• Milk: I recommend using cow's milk for this recipe with any fat content, so fat-free, whole-fat, and reduced-fat milk works.

 • Baking powder: Helps leaven the sfouf and adds volume.